World-Class AuD Education

 Students who complete the AuD program will be eligible for audiology licensure in Massachusetts and most states in the US as well as ASHA certification in audiology (CCC-A).

 Students in our AuD Program obtain hands-on clinical experiences in our onsite clinic and from partner clinics in the Boston area.
 During the first year, you will participate in a unique dual placement approach to optimize the transition between classroom and clinic.
-Year one students work closely with dedicated clinical audiologists from Massachusetts Eye and Ear to develop sixteen core clinical skills that are the foundation of every audiologist’s practice.
+Year one students work closely with dedicated clinical audiologists from Massachusetts Eye and Ear Infirmary to develop sixteen core clinical skills that are the foundation of every audiologist’s practice.
 Additionally, you will participate in interprofessional educational experiences and provision of audiologic services through the on-campus Audiology Collaborative for Better Hearing (ACBH)

 In year two, you will continue your clinical preparation for independent professional practice through training with our clinical partners in the Boston area.
 During these three semesters, you will expand beyond the core clinical skills and explore specialty areas in audiology across the range of the audiologist’s scope of practice.